josh-collinsworth/joco-sveltekit/src/lib/content/posts/layoffs.md

 </CalloutPlusQuote>

-Those of you impacted will find a note in your locker.
+Those impacted will find a note in their locker.
 To those of you: we're sad to see you go, and we thank you for your service.
 We wish you the best, wherever this ocean may take you.

-To those remaining: we assure you this devastating loss of your colleagues and friends will actually make things much better. …For the ship, that is.
-Maybe not for you, personally, but we can't please everyone, now can we?
+To those remaining: we assure you this devastating loss of your colleagues and friends will actually make things much better.

 Anyway.
 Sad day; bright future.
 Onward we go!